Vancomycin models

 Conclusion

-A logical conclusion from this conflicting data is, use the model that's best for your patient population.
+One take-away from this conflicting data is, use the model that's best for your patient population.
 Don't rely on someone else's model to dose your patients.
 If you treat a diverse patient population, you may need multiple vancomycin models.
-This is where the population analysis utility included with Kinetics© and APK© will allow you to create models fitted to your patient population.
+This is where the population analysis utility included with Kinetics© and APK© will help you to create models fitted to your patient population.

 Click here to read an interesting vancomycin case.